Sterophonick/RiiConnect24-VFF-Downloader-Steam-Deck/README.md

 Run setup.sh and then run wc24.sh

-Does not automatically update so you have to run it every time you want updated news and weather.
+Does not automatically update so you have to run ec34.sh every time you want updated news and weather.
 Here's some modifications to scripts  I wrote to do this on Linux before Riiconnect24 had Dolphin linux support.